w3c/dapt-tests/dapt1/README.md

 ## Presentation Test Suite

+There are currently no presentation tests.

-The presentation test suite is found under the `presentation` directory, and includes tests for presenting valid content.
+In case we add presentation tests in the future, the presentation test suite is found under the `presentation` directory, and would include tests for presenting valid content.

 A mapping from (designated) features to specific tests is found in `presentation/tests.json`, which, for each new DAPT feature designator,